ALBURY HISTORY SOCIETY - ALL ABOUT ALBURY

 From 1931, Shere and District Rural Preservation Society published leaflets: Farley Heath & Roman Temple; Merrow Downs & St Martha's Chapel; Stephen Langton & Silent Pool.

-Cartographer John Flower of Farley Green created this first version of his illustrated map of The Tillingbourne Valley in 1986: PDF.
+Cartographer John Flower of Farley Green created his first illustrated map of The Tillingbourne Valley in 1986, PDF, followed by the 1993 edition.

 Newdigate Burne, Angel-in-Charge at Albury Catholic Apostolic Church, wrote in 1897 parish magazines of road changes and the coming of railways, here.